 Holy Batman!
 Its the Batmobile Wheelchair Costume

-Daddy has since become a master carver, since this is his 5th year doing outlines and carving the foam for Connor’s Wheelchair costume.
+Daddy has since become a master carver.
+Mainly since this is his 5th year doing outlines and carving the foam for Connor’s Wheelchair costume.
 I think each year has gotten easier since practice makes perfect.
 Each piece is glued on top of each layer to create the structure.
 The wings and top had to be velcroed on for transport.

 This Batmobile Wheelchair costume is very simplistic in construction supplies.
 We used some foam wreath outlines from a craft store to create the look at the front end.
 Simple tap lights for tail lights and overhead lighting.
-A gallon of black paint, halloween lights for the tail pipe, strip lights for the side and car wheel rims for the tires.
+A gallon of black paint, Halloween lights for the tail pipe, strip lights for the side and car wheel rims for the tires.
 All the foam carving is what makes this Batmobile come to life!